 Maintenance

 Periodic preventive conservation actions that aim to maintain a property in an appropriate state so that it retains its heritage interest.
+The maintenance is carried out by :- a daily watch

 - regular cleaning of the circulation galleries, stairs, and spaces that make up the building